florentpoujol/Daneel/docs/dev/files/gui.md

 ## Toggle

 The `Toggle` component allows you to create check boxes or radio buttons.
-Interaction with the mouse are allowed by the [Mouse Input](/docs/mouse-input) script.
+Interaction with the mouse are allowed by the [MouseInput](mouse-input) component.

 When the toggle uses a `TextRenderer`, it adds some additional (and optional) text (the 'check mark') to the TextRender's text to display the toggle's state.
 You may set the check mark for both state via the `checkedMark` and `uncheckedMark` properties.
 Use `toggle:GetText()` and `toggle:SetText(text)` to get and set the toggle's text without bothering with the check mark (it will be added/stripped automatically).